E

 It has private rooms and shared spaces, with four students living together as one unit, allowing residents to naturally interact each other.

-Japanese students are eligible to apply for a position as a Resident Assistant at the International Student Share House.
 The selection process includes a document review and an interview.
-Detailed application guidelines and forms will be available on the International Exchange webpage.
+Detailed application guidelines and forms will be available on the International Education and Student Mobility website.

 Recruitment Schedule for Japanese Residents (Proposed)